 “Through our funding, local communities have benefitted through job creation, education and training opportunities, affordable housing, day care spaces, community facilities and accessible healthcare provision.”

 Growing at more than 25 per cent per annum, Unity only lends to organisations that make a positive contribution to social, economic and environmental needs.
 Here is a flavour of the some of the important projects that Unity has supported in Yorkshire and the Humber:

-Organisations that offer access to quality early childhood education and childcare provision have a valuable role in society and a £280,000 loan enabled this not-for-profit pre-school to purchase the building it had been renting for 23 years when it was put up for sale.
+Organisations that offer access to quality early childhood education and childcare provision have a valuable role in society and a £280,000 loan enabled Early Years, a not-for-profit pre-school, to purchase the building it had been renting for 23 years when it was put up for sale.